mullwar/telebot/README.md

 ##### `forwardMessage(<chat_id>, <from_chat_id>, <message_id>, {notify})`

 Use this method to forward messages of any kind.

+##### `deleteMessage(<chat_id>, <from_message_id>)`

+Use this method to delete a message.
+A message can only be deleted if it was sent less than 48 hours ago.
+Any such sent outgoing message may be deleted.
+Additionally, if the bot is an administrator in a group chat, it can delete any message.
+If the bot is an administrator of a supergroup or channel, it can delete ordinary messages from any other user, including service messages about people added or removed from the chat.
+Returns *True* on success.

 ##### `sendPhoto(<chat_id>, <file_id | path | url | buffer | stream>, {caption, fileName, serverDownload, reply, markup, notify})`